-Make sure these questions can be answered quickly with simple metrics or answer fields, and ensure your clients are comfortable giving you their information.
+Make sure your check-in questions can be answered quickly, using simple metrics or short answer fields, and that your clients feel comfortable sharing honest responses.

-Here are some questions to help create a template you can go through during each check-in.
+Here are eight essential client check-in questions to help you build a template you can use every week.
 You can also download the printable worksheet below.

 CLICK HERE TO DOWNLOAD OUR CLIENT CHECK-IN TEMPLATE